Q: What's the Exchange?

 A: The Health Insurance Marketplace, sometimes called the Insurance Exchange, offers you a way to choose and purchase a plan if you don’t have health insurance through your employer.
 By filling out just one online application in the Marketplace, you can compare plans and find health care coverage that meets your needs.

-When you fill out an application, you’ll also receive information about whether your income and family size qualify you for discounts on coverage.
+When you fill out an application, you’ll also receive information about whether your income and family size qualify you for discounts on coverage including cost sharing reductions and premium tax credits.

 Q: How is insurance coverage going to be different?